bostontrader/bookwerx-core/README.md

  in multiple currencies.
 It uses [node](https://nodejs.org), [express](http://expressjs.com/), and [mongodb](https://www.mongodb.com/).

 Any application that deals with "money" (fiat, precious metals, cryptocoins) will quickly encounter the need for bookkeeping.
-Rolling your own methods are as usual, easier said than done, so perhaps you can save yourself some grief and enjoy **bookwerx-core** instead.
+Rolling your own methods is, as usual, easier said than done, so perhaps you can save yourself some grief and enjoy **bookwerx-core** instead.

 With this API, the user can: